History of Harvard Extension School: Origins of Harvard University Extension (1907 - 1910)

-The lack of an endowment was one reason why Harvard President Charles William Eliot declined to begin a continuing education program in 1902.
-"I would strongly disapprove of starting the proposed institute without an endowment," Eliot said.
-"It should not be dependent on other institutions."
-At a meeting of the Boston City Club in 1909, A. Lawrence Lowell said that John Lowell, Jr. had wanted to found a "popular university" and that in order to fulfill that vision it had to be connected to an already existing educational institution.

-When A. Lawrence Lowell succeeded his father as trustee of the Lowell Institute in 1900, he was already a trustee at both Harvard and MIT.
+In 1981, after more than forty years administering John Lowell Jr.'s trust, John Amory Lowell was succeeded by his son, Augustus Lowell.
+Subsequently, in 1900, he was succeeded as trustee by his son, A. Lawrence Lowell.
+At the time that he succeeded his father as trustee of the Lowell Institute, Lowell was a professor of government and trustee at Harvard University and MIT.
 He reorganized the lectures first as the School for Industrial Foremen at MIT, and then later renamed it the Lowell Institute School "under the auspices of MIT."
 The first year of the School had courses in "the higher branches" of mathematics, and the second year was devoted to theory and practice.
 Between 30 and 50 men graduated from the program each year.

-In 1907 the Lowell Institute School began offering courses at Harvard, and the a course on literature had to turn people away because the largest hall Harvard had could only seat 300 persons.
+A. Lawrence Lowell sought to expand the Lowell Institute to make university-level education more accessible to those who could not attend college as full-time students.
+In 1907, he collaborated with Harvard University to offer a variety of free public courses, termed "Collegiate Courses," where Harvard professors taught courses to adult learners in Greater Boston that they taught their Harvard students, maintaining standards and quality of examination.
+These courses were taught during late afternoons and evenings to facilitate accessibility.
 Most classes, taught by "the best Harvard professors," had roughly 20 students, and at "the end of the course the same examination is taken" that Harvard College students would take.

-Two years later, in 1909, A. Lawrence Lowell was elected president of Harvard.
+In 1909, Lowell was elected president of Harvard University, a position that enabled him to further his visions for the Lowell Institute and higher learning in Boston.
+At a meeting of the Boston City Club in 1909, A. Lawrence Lowell said that John Lowell, Jr. had wanted to found a "popular university" and that in order to fulfill that vision it had to be connected to an already existing educational institution.
 As president, A. Lawrence Lowell wanted to serve the "many people in our community, who have not been to college, but who have the desire and the aptitude to profit by so much of a college education as, amid the work of earning their living, they are able to obtain."